kevinangkajaya/ml_utility/README.md

-### Machine Learning Various Utility
+## Machine Learning Various Utility
 Providing NextJS website to check images and giving the result of the image.
 For example, in the cat vs dog section, we can upload an image of either a cat or a dog, and the program will tell you whether it is a cat or a dog.
+Try it out on [here](https://kevinangkajaya.github.io/ml_utility/).

 The programs are embedded from Hugging Face.
 This project has:
 - Cat vs Dog: https://huggingface.co/spaces/kevinangkajaya/minima
 - Papaya vs Chaya: https://huggingface.co/spaces/kevinangkajaya/papaya_vs_chaya

 ## Github Pages
+- Check out this page [here](https://kevinangkajaya.github.io/ml_utility/).
 - Check the documentation on https://github.com/gregrickaby/nextjs-github-pages.

+## Localhost
+- Because of the basepath on the `next.config.mjs`, after running `npm run dev`, the default url will go to http://localhost:3000, but it will show not found error.
+- Instead, we shoud go to http://localhost:3000/ml_utility.
+- To run https service:
+    - Normally run the website with `npm run dev`.
+    - On a separate command prompt, run `local-ssl-proxy --source 3001 --target 3000`.
+    - Now you can go to https://localhost:3001/ml_utility.
+    - Note that you need to install mkcert for the self-signed certificates.
+Go to the github pages for more information.
+        - On Windows, store the binaries on `C:\Users\[Username]\mkcert`
+    - For a more advanced command using self-signed certificates `local-ssl-proxy --key ./localhost-key.pem --cert ./localhost.pem --source 3001 --target 3000`

 ## Getting Started